Edge-Edge Correlations without Edge-States: $\eta$-clustering State as Ground State of the Extended Attractive SU(3) Hubbard Chain: Effective Hamiltonian at large negative

 Note that they satisfy $\left[\hat{S}^+_\mathrm{tot},\hat{S}^-_\mathrm{tot}\right]=2\hat{S}^z_\mathrm{tot}$ and $\left[\hat{S}^z_\mathrm{tot},\hat{S}^\pm_\mathrm{tot}\right]= \hat{S}^\pm_\mathrm{tot}$.
 Let us see the effect of the perturbations $\hat{H}_1$, $\hat{H}_2$ and $\hat{H}_V$ up to the second order.
 In Appendix \ref{sec:appendix_perturbation}, we show that the effect of the perturbation is described by the XXZ Hamiltonian (up to a constant energy shift)

 where

 Note that by applying a $\pi$ rotation about the $z$-axis on the odd sites, one can flip the sign of $J_x$.
 Therefore, the phase diagram does not depend on the sign of $J_x$, and from this, we can also see that the phase diagram is independent of the sign of $t_2/t_1$.
-From now on, we focus on the half-filling sector, i.e., $n=1/2$ and thus $S^z_\mathrm{tot}=0$.
+From now on, we focus on the half-filling sector, i.e., $\rho=1/2$ and thus $S^z_\mathrm{tot}=0$.
 At this filling, the ground-state phase diagram of the XXZ Hamiltonian~\eqref{eq:pert_xxz} exhibits three distinct phases~\cite{giamarchi_quantum_2003}: \begin{enumerate} \item Ising ferromagnet with a domain wall in the middle if $J_z<-|J_x|$, \item Tomonaga-Luttinger liquid (TLL) if $-|J_x|<|J_z|\leq|J_x|$, \item Ising antiferromagnet if $|J_x|<J_z$. \end{enumerate} At the boundary between the Ising ferromagnetic and TLL phases ($J_z=-|J_x|$), the ground state is a ferromagnet of the form $(\hat{S}_\mathrm{tot}^+)^{L/2} \ket{\Downarrow}$.
 From the TLL into the Ising antiferromagnetic phase or vice versa, the transition is of BKT type.

-In the language of fermions, the above phases translate into the following phases: \begin{enumerate} \item Phase separation (PS) if $J_z<-|J_x|$, \item TLL if $-|J_x|<|J_z|\leq|J_x|$, \item Charge density wave (CDW) if $|J_x|<J_z$. \end{enumerate} At $J_z=-|J_x|$, the $\eta$-clustering state $(\hat{\eta}^\dagger)^{L/2} \ket{0}$ is the ground state, and the BKT-type transition occurs at the boundary between the TLL and CDW phases.
+In the language of fermions, the above phases translate into the following phases: \begin{enumerate} \item Phase separation (PS)~\footnote{ Here, phase separation refers to a state in which particles tend to aggregate due to attractive interactions, resulting in two distinct regions: one particle-rich and the other particle-poor.} if $J_z<-|J_x|$, \item TLL if $-|J_x|<|J_z|\leq|J_x|$, \item Charge density wave (CDW) if $|J_x|<J_z$. \end{enumerate} At $J_z=-|J_x|$, the $\eta$-clustering state $(\hat{\eta}^\dagger)^{L/2} \ket{0}$ is the ground state, and the BKT-type transition occurs at the boundary between the TLL and CDW phases~\footnote{This ground state is stable against certain types of perturbations.
+For example, the $\eta$-clustering state is a ground state of local Hamiltonians $\hat{h}_{j,j+1} = \frac{1}{2}(\hat{\eta}^{\dagger}_{j}\hat{\eta}_{j+1}+\text{h.c.)} -\frac{1}{9} (\hat{n}_j-\frac{3}{2}) (\hat{n}_{j+1}-\frac{3}{2})$~\cite{yoshida_exact_2022}.
+Thus, even if we add $\hat{h}_{j,j+1}$ terms to our Hamiltonian, $\eta$-clustering state is expected to remain a ground state.
+The first term of $\hat{h}_{j,j+1}$ describes the three-body hopping term.
+The second term represents the next-nearest attractive interactions, which can be absorbed into $\hat{H}_V$.}.
 By substituting \eqref{eq:pert_jxjz} into the above conditions, we obtain the phase diagram (Fig.~\ref{fig:phasediagram}).
 We emphasize that the $\eta$-clustering state becomes the ground state when the two-body hopping amplitude and nearest-neighbor interaction are small compared to the one-body hopping amplitude.
 For example, when $|U/t_1|=10$, it becomes the ground state at $|t_2/t_1|=0.040$ and $|V/t_1|=0.036$.